 email: mtu4 .at. illinois.edu

 Dinesh’s research is focused on observing the non-equilibrium dynamics of lipid vesicles and polymersomes in flow using the Stokes trap.
 He is also developing new methods to trap and manipulate multiple anisotropic Brownian particles using fluid flow.

 Eddie is interested in the synthesis and self-assembly of electrically conductive oligomers and small molecules.
 He is building a Molecule Maker to facilitate the automated synthesis of libraries of sequence-defined pi-conjugated oligomers.
 Outside of the lab, he enjoys playing tennis and reading.

 email: ejira2 .at. illinois.edu

 Hao is co-advised by Professor Jeff Moore in Chemistry.
 His main research interests are in sequence-defined polymers and organic semiconductor materials.
 Outside of the lab, he is a sports fan and enjoys weight training in the gym.

 Jialing (Caroline) Li is interested in studying charge transport in redox-active polymers.
 As an undergrad at Rice, she took part in the research of magnetically actuated colloid chains and the research of resolving flow assurance problems in oil industry.
 Outside of lab, she enjoys traveling, music and art.

-Aaron is a rising sophomore in the Department of Chemical & Biomolecular Engineering at Illinois.
-He is working with Shivani on studying the dynamics of single comb polymers.
+Aaron is in the Department of Chemical & Biomolecular Engineering at Illinois.
+He is studying the dynamics of comb polymers using single molecule techniques.
 Outside of the lab, he enjoys watching movies and learning history.